The Special Decontamination Areas and the Intensive Contamination Survey Areas

 First, please bear in your mind that the areas of the SDA was almost consistent with the evacuation areas, when they were first set out (the former Restricted Areas and the Deliberate Evacuation Areas) (only the part of the Naraha Town was designated as the SDA, although it was not the evacuation areas).

-In these areas not only the residents but also the administrative authorities were forced to evacuated, due to the accident of the Fukushima Daiichi Nuclear Power Plant.
+In these areas not only the residents but also the administrative authorities were forced to evacuated, due to the accident of the FDNPS.

 Therefore, it was hardly possible for the municipalities in the SDA to be in charge of the decontamination activities.